-Take a break from the huge hordes of crowds on those other Long Island and city beaches and head to North Fork in Suffolk County instead.
-You can bike, kayak or just have a family cookout without tons of intruders.
-The beach is pretty small, but it won’t feel small when you think about being practically shoulder-to-shoulder with other people on Jones Beach.
+Take a break from the crowds on those other Long Island and city beaches, and head to North Fork in Suffolk County instead.
+You can bike, kayak, or just have a family cookout without tons of intruders.
+The beach is pretty small, but it won't feel small when you think about being in close quarters with other people on Jones Beach.

 Enderts Beach, California